Nobcha/R909-SDR/README.md

      CesarSound https://www.hackster.io/CesarSound/10khz-to-225mhz-vfo-rf-generator-with-si5351-version-2-bfa619

 After then I found the cause of low sensitivity because of error pin assignment for 2SC3355 as ECB.
 BEC is correct so please change insertion of pins.
+And also Xule-san sent me the comnents.
+I reviced the errata list.
+Please refer the coils_R909-SDR.pdf for the front end assembling.
+I'm still debugging and revicing the sketch.

  nobcha　　　E-MAIL:”nobcha48 at gmail.com"